 Tag: Surfing

-• Deborah Finds the Rhythm of Jaco Beach
+• Donna Finds the Rhythm of Jaco Beach

-My name is Deborah Lewis, I’m 27, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+My name is Margaret Rivera, I’m 30, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
 I stayed in a Modern Airbnb Vacation Apartment in Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.